Biden's first 100 days: COVID-19, jobs, foreign policy, immigration, guns and dogs

 IMMIGRATION

-Biden halted most construction of Trump’s border wall and reversed Trump’s travel ban on 13 mostly Muslim-majority and African countries by executive order soon after taking office.
+Biden halted most construction of Trump’s border wall and reversed his Republican predecessor's travel ban on 13 mostly Muslim-majority and African countries by executive order soon after taking office.

 In recent months, unaccompanied children have been backed up in crowded border stations, even as the Biden administration has raced to open thousands of emergency shelter beds.